cdevroe/unmark/readme.md

 This needs to be filled out better.

 - Download the latest version.
-- Rename /application/config/database-sample.php to /application/config/database.php
+- Copy /application/config/database-sample.php to /application/config/database.php (leave database-sample.php)
 - Fill in proper database details in /application/config/database.php
 - Run /install/
 - Follow onscreen instructions for